aravasio/simworld/progress.md

 - Define walkability/solidity rules using tags or a dedicated component (passability exists but is ad-hoc).
 - Decide render ordering for stacked actors (items vs. rocks vs. creatures).
 - Strengthen FP guarantees by ensuring component maps are always copied on write.
-- Consider removing `let` state in `src/main.ts` in favor of functional pipelines.
+- Consider reducing mutable state in `src/app.ts` as sim queries expand.
 - Grow test coverage to include larger world configs and scenario snapshots.